sedaprotocol/bn254/README.md

 This module uses the [substrate-bn](https://github.com/paritytech/bn) library to perform elliptic curve operations over the appropriate fields.
 It provides the following functionalities:

 * `sign`: Sign a message given a secret key.
-* `verify`: Given a public key, a signature and a message it verifies whether the signature is valid.
+* `verify`: Given a public key, a signature, and a message it verifies whether the signature is valid.

-Signature and public aggregation can be done directly by using the `+` or `-` operator.
+Signature and public aggregation can be done directly with the `+` or `-` operators.

 ## Hashing to G1

-The algorithm utilized to hash a given message into a point in G1 is try and increment.
+The algorithm used for hashing a given message into a point in G1 follows the "try-and-increment" method.
 We discourage its usage in the cases of hashing secret messages since its running time leaks information about the input.

- In any other cases, where the message to be hashed is public, try and increment should be safe.
+In other cases, where the message to be hashed is public, "try-and-increment" should be safe.
 The hashing algorithm utilized is `sha256`.

 ## Example

-Sign, aggregate and verify by using the BN256 curve:
+Sign, aggregate and verify by using the `bn254` curve:

 ```rust
 use bn254::{PrivateKey, PublicKey, ECDSA};